How can you successfully integrate into a company through a work-study program?

 Even small actions matter:

-- . pay attention to the conversation
+- .
+Pay close attention to communications.

 Over time, these behaviors help you earn the trust of your colleagues.